MJCapchin/rpglab.github.io/team/_posts/2020-06-01-Vasudharini-Sridharan.md

 alumni: true
 ---

-Vasudharini started her research in the RPG lab in June 2020.
+Vasudharini Sridharan started her research in the RPG lab in June 2020.
 She mainly worked on machine learning based electricity price prediction.
 She graduated in May 2021.